 Where am I most likely to encounter a snake in Thailand?

 Anywhere you are.
 That’s the short answer.
 My friend in Surat Thani had cobras coming into his kitchen regularly.
 A girl in Bangkok wrote me to show me photos of a large golden tree snake on the balcony of her apartment building.
 A foreigner on Ko Samui has a part-time business catching snakes for locals and tourists that find them.
 I’ve seen snakes in pools of water, ponds, on the highway, under trash cans, on mountains, under a big leaf, in my backyard, and on a branch above my head.
 There is no place in Thailand that doesn’t have snakes.
 They inhabit all areas of Thailand – and there are many in Bangkok due to the abundance of food – rats and frogs primarily.
 Best advice – wear a headlamp or carry a flashlight at night so you don’t step on a Malayan Pit Viper.

 What should I do if bitten by a snake in Thailand and I don’t know what kind of snake bit me?

 1. Try to remember what the snake looked like so you can choose it from a group of photos at the hospital – assuming they have photos.
 You may need to draw it – and/or describe it in words.
-Think about: Length, Thickness, color, pattern, shape of it’s head.
+Think about: Length, Thickness, color, pattern, shape of its head.
 Was it triangular?
 Triangular heads – when viewed from above can signify a venomous snake.
 Think also about where the snake was when it bit you – in a tree?
 On the path?
 In grass?
 In the water?